oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/introduction/introduction.md

 ## Task 6: Workshop Flow

-1. ***Import Pre-Built Project*** - Start with a ready-made OIC project containing all five healthcare integrations already configured
+1. ***Import Pre-Built Project*** - Start with a ready-made OIC project that contains all four integrations, and configure it according to the steps provided in the upcoming labs.

 2. ***Register as Agentic AI Tools*** - Convert each integration into an agentic AI tool with clear descriptions, identifiers, and parameter definitions

-3. ***Enable MCP Server*** - Configure the project as an MCP server to expose tools to external agent frameworks
+3. ***Enable MCP Server*** - (Optional) Configure the project as an MCP server to expose tools to external agent frameworks

-4. ***Discover Tools from MCP Clients*** - Verify tool discoverability from external applications using MCP protocol
+4. ***Discover Tools from MCP Clients*** - (Optional) Verify tool discoverability from external applications using MCP protocol

 5. ***Build the AI Agent*** - Create the Clinical Quality Assurance Agent, configure AI thinking patterns, add tools, and define agent behavior